MicrosoftDocs/defender-docs/defender-office-365/anti-spam-bulk-senders-insight.md

 To run a simulation, use the following elements on the page:

-- The unmodifiable **Current bulk email threshold** slider shows the current BCL threshold value based on how you got to the **Bulk sender insights** page:
+- The unmodifiable **Current bulk email threshold** slider shows the current BCL threshold value based on how you got to the **Bulk senders insight** page:
   - **Directly**: The BCL threshold value is 7.
   - **From the properties of an anti-spam policy**: The BCL threshold value is the current value in the anti-spam policy.
 - The **New bulk email threshold** slider allows you to simulate the effect of increasing and decreasing the BCL threshold on delivered or blocked messages.